 June 14, 2025, 12:11 pm | Read time: 8 minutes

-For what feels like an eternity, I’ve been walking uphill on a winding forest road, and for hours I’ve been presented with a view that, under different circumstances, might discourage me or even make me abandon my tour.
-I’m in the middle of the vast nowhere of the Harz National Park, surrounded by brown, withered tree corpses on all slopes and hills.
+I’ve been walking up a winding forest road for what feels like an eternity, and for hours I’ve been presented with a view that, under different circumstances, might discourage me or even make me abandon my tour.
+I’m in the middle of nowhere in the Harz National Park, surrounded by brown, withered tree corpses on all the slopes and hills.
 Where dense spruce forests once stood, you could easily film a dystopian disaster movie today.
-But that’s just one side of the truth, and instead of sinking my heart at this sight, it beats faster.
-Because a new chapter in the history of this unique nature reserve has long since begun—anyone who sees this area with their heart, as I do, will easily recognize it.
+But that’s just one side of the truth, and instead of feeling disheartened, my heart beats faster at this sight.
+A new chapter in the history of this unique nature reserve has already begun–anyone who sees this area with their heart, as I do, will easily recognize it.

 Overview

-Because everywhere along the path, young firs are already towering over head height, and young birches, beeches, oaks, and alders are reaching for the sun.
-In some areas of the Harz National Park, humans have not intervened for decades, and slowly but surely, the healthy mixed forest that still adorns other parts of the Harz is re-emerging.
-But how did it come to the point where the region around the 1,142-meter-high Brocken mountain repeatedly makes headlines like “The Harz is Dying”?
+All along the path, young firs are already towering over a man’s height, and young birches, beeches, oaks, and alders are reaching for the sun.
+In some areas of the Harz National Park, humans have not intervened for decades, and a healthy mixed forest is slowly but surely re-emerging, which still adorns other parts of the Harz.
+But how did it come to this, that the region around the 1,142-meter-high Brocken mountain repeatedly makes headlines like “The Harz is Dying”?
 Accompanied by shocking images that would likely deter anyone not well-informed from vacationing here.
 Well, to explain this, we need to go back a few centuries.

 Vulnerable Monocultures

-In earlier times, the Harz was an area where both mining and charcoal burning were extensively practiced.
+In earlier times, the Harz was an area where both mining and charcoal burning were heavily practiced.
 Both industries required vast amounts of wood to keep the smelting and burning furnaces running.
-Once the native mixed forests were cleared, spruce was planted extensively—a fast-growing tree promising quick timber.
-However, such monocultures are much more susceptible to diseases and pests, like the bark beetle.
+Once the native mixed forests were cleared, spruce, a fast-growing tree promising quick wood, was planted extensively.
+However, such monocultures are much more susceptible to diseases and pests like the bark beetle.
 This beetle can actually smell sick trees and targets them, then blindly spreads to neighboring populations.
-Add several years of insufficient rainfall, and you have an ecosystem on the brink of collapse.
+Add to that several years of insufficient rainfall, and you have an ecosystem on the brink of collapse.
 Fortunately, nature is already preparing a new, more resilient one.

-Martin Baumgartner, spokesperson for Harz National Park, says in response to a TRAVELBOOK inquiry: “A forest transformation is taking place here.
-Where there were once monocultures, essentially plantations, a natural, wild, diverse forest is growing again.”
+Martin Baumgartner, spokesperson for Harz National Park, told TRAVELBOOK: “A forest transformation is taking place here.
+Where there were once monocultures, almost plantations, a natural, wild, diverse forest is growing again.”
 The human contribution mainly consists of non-intervention.
 Only in this way can the natural development process be protected.
-Already today, 75 percent of the protected area is no longer being interfered with.
-Of course, this excludes protective measures and the maintenance of paths and roads, such as removing fallen trees.
+Already today, 75 percent of the protected area is no longer interfered with.
+Of course, exceptions are made for protective measures and the maintenance of paths and roads, such as removing fallen trees.

 Also interesting: The Bodetal: The Spectacular Gorge in the Harz